 (Method 1) To Cook in a Tamagoyaki Pan

 - Heat the pan over medium heat.
-Then, dip a folded paper towel in 2 Tbsp neutral-flavored oil and apply a thin layer of oil to the pan.
+Then, dip a folded paper towel in 2 Tbsp neutral oil and apply a thin layer of oil to the pan.
 To check if the pan is hot enough, put a drop of the egg mixture in the pan.
 When you hear a sizzling sound, the pan is ready.

 - Pour a thin layer of the egg mixture into the pan, quickly tilting the pan so that the egg mixture coats the entire cooking surface.